pranav1414/Langchain_Deflection_Agent/README.md

 This is the eval-to-KB feedback loop working exactly as designed.
 The eval results told me precisely what to add to the knowledge base.
 I added a LangGraph overview article, re-ran ingestion, and the "What is LangGraph" question now returns a clean definition with a code example at 100% confidence.

-**What I would change next**

-Adding KB coverage for low-scoring categories is the immediate priority, specifically installation guides, a StateGraph definition article, and more conditional edge examples.
-Running the eval three times and averaging scores would reduce LLM judge variance, which is a known limitation of single-pass evaluation.
-Replacing static scraping with Playwright would give 10 to 15 real chunks per page instead of the current 1.
-Adding category-specific retrieval prompts would improve precision.
-Automating KB updates from resolved escalation traces in LangSmith would close the feedback loop completely without manual intervention.

 **Regression monitoring**

 Run the eval dataset weekly.
 Alert if tier accuracy drops below 95%, if average judge score drops below 3.0, if average confidence drops below 0.5, or if escalation rate for Tier 1 questions exceeds 15%.
 Every change to prompts, KB content, or routing logic triggers an eval run before deployment.
 The eval dataset in LangSmith serves as the regression test suite.